DeterminateSystems/demo/README.md

   - Specifies the AWS region (`us-east-2`) and the IAM role to assume (`arn:aws:iam::194722411868:role/github-actions/FlakeHubDeployDemo`).

 - **Deploy Ethercalc**:
-  - Runs an AWS Simple Service Manager (SSM) to deploy the application.
+  - Runs an AWS Simple Systems Manager (SSM) to deploy the application.
   - Uses the `aws ssm send-command` to send a command to instances tagged with `Name=FlakeHubDemo`.
   - Specifies the SSM document name (`FlakeHub-ApplyNixOS`) and passes the `flakeref` parameter, which includes the exact flake reference from the `BuildPublish` job's output.